 All households in Northern Ireland with a domestic electricity account will receive a single, one-off £600 payment to help with bills and do not need to take any action to receive this support.

 Payment will be administered by electricity suppliers.
 Households without a domestic electricity account will receive help from a separate scheme.

 How much is the Northern Ireland Energy Bills Support Scheme payment?

 Households will receive £600 in total in a single payment.
-The payment will be made either directly into your bank account if you currently pay by direct debit or in the form of a voucher for prepayment meter customers.
+The payment will be made either directly into your bank account if you currently pay by direct debit or in the form of a voucher for those without a direct debit arrangement.

 Do I need to apply for the Northern Ireland Energy Bills Support Scheme?

 No, you do not need to take any action to receive this support and you do not need to contact your electricity supplier.